Python Web Scraping in 2025: Tools, Tips & Proxies

 import time

-We'll initialize a list to store all titles and a variable for the URL of the page we're currently scraping.
+Initialize a list for all titles and a variable for the current page URL:

 all_post_titles = []